DottorBooom/Global-and-multi-objective-optimization/README.md

 + It will be entirely in English, slides made by the professor on which I will take notes lesson after lesson.
 + Some books have also been recommended if you want to follow from there or go deeper, I will try to upload those as well.
-+ The final exam will consist of a project assigned by the professor and anb oral presentation for exposing it.
-The professor will ask about project's topic
++ The final exam will consist of a project assigned by the professor and an oral presentation for exposing it.
+The professor will ask about project's topic too.

 ### What you will learn